Ohio State Route 2: History

-1973–1975: OH 2 Alt is deleted as discontinuous sections of Route 2 are moved from US 6 to I-90.
+From 1973 to 1975, OH 2 Alt. was deleted as discontinuous sections of SR 2 are moved from US 6 to I-90.

-1976: From Ceylon to 2 mi west of Amherst upgraded to freeway.

-1977: From SR 83 to Rocky River upgraded to freeway and dually certified with I-90.
+In 1976, the portion of the route from Ceylon to 2 mi west of Amherst upgraded to freeway.
+And in 1977, the portion from SR 83 to Rocky River was upgraded to freeway and dually certified with I-90.

-August 30, 1990: From Huron to Ceylon upgraded to freeway.
+On August 30, 1990, the portion from Huron to Ceylon was upgraded to freeway.

+Future

+As of 2025 a project is underway to convert the East Shoreway west of I-90 into an at-grade boulevard, including relocating the east landing of the Main Avenue Bridge southward to a T-intersection at West Third Street.